-- disclose it in writing to the general manager - disclose it on each occasion the matter arises, and - not participate in any consideration of the matter.
+- disclose it in writing to your manager as soon as possible (disclose it to the mayor if you are the general manager) - disclose it on each occasion the matter arises, and - do not participate in any consideration of the matter.

-If you are a member of a council committee you must also disclose your interest at each committee meeting that the matter arises and leave the meeting while the matter is being considered or voted on.
+If you are a member of a council committee you must also disclose your interest at each committee meeting that the matter arises and leave the meeting while the matter is being considered and voted on.